It's lasagna, but it's Cajun! 😋

 - Preheat oven to 375

-- In a Dutch oven, brown the turkey and meanwhile chop the andouille sausage into small pieces.
+- In a 5 quart pot, brown the beef and meanwhile chop the andouille sausage into small pieces.
 I like to cut small discs and then quarter them.
-Add sausage in with the turkey and cook down until turkey has been cooked.
+Add sausage in with the beef and cook for another 5 minutes

-- Pulse the bag of frozen mirepoix mix in a food processor for tiny pieces, and then add to the dutch oven with the meats and cook down for 10 minutes over medium-low heat.
+- Pulse the bag of frozen mirepoix mix in a food processor for tiny pieces, and then add to the meats and cook down for 10 minutes over medium-low heat.

-- Back to the Dutch oven – add in ingredients from chicken broth to red pepper flakes.
+- Back to the 5 quart pot - add in ingredients from chicken broth to red pepper flakes.
 Bring to a boil, and then lower fire to a simmer and cook down for 20 minutes, stirring frequently.

 - In a separate bowl, mix together Ricotta cheese, egg, and half of parmesan, cheddar, and mozzarella cheese.
 Mmmmmm bowl of cheese **See Note 1